 - Breastfeed without any aids

-Responding to the baby’s cues, doing skin-to-skin, and keeping the new baby close to the mother can help foster a close and trusting relationship encouraging breastfeeding.
+Responding to your baby’s cues, doing skin-to-skin, and keeping your new baby close to you can help foster a trusting relationship, and therefore encourage breastfeeding.

 Inducing lactation without pregnancy can be complicated, but there are many benefits to even just trying to make it happen.

 It’s important for mothers to remember that even if their new baby never latches, they’ve still built a bond that they didn’t have before.
 Their baby now can learn to trust them by responding to their feeding cues and need for physical touch and cuddling.

 This is still so valuable to the mother and baby’s new relationship.
 And whether the mother makes a few drops of milk or a full supply, success shouldn’t be measured on that.

 Rather it should be based on the bond created and the fact that the mother breastfed!
 If the baby suckles at the breast, that means the baby is breastfeeding.

 As with any breastfeeding journey, a mother will want to monitor her baby’s weight gain, diaper output (pees and poops), and satisfaction to ensure the baby is getting all the nutrition he or she needs to thrive.